 The Commission is financed by the Government of Canada through parliamentary authorities.
-Financial reporting of authorities provided to the Commission do not parallel financial reporting according to public sector accounting standards since authorities are primarily based on cash flow requirements.
-Items recognized in the Future-Oriented Statement of Operations in one year may be funded through parliamentary authorities in prior, current, or future years.
+Financial reporting of authorities provided to the Commission do not parallel financial reporting according to generally-accepted accounting principals since authorities are primarily based on cash flow requirements.
+Items recognized in the future-oriented statement of operations in one year may be funded through parliamentary authorities in prior, current, or future years.
 Accordingly, the Commission has different net cost of operations for the year on a government funding basis than on an accrual accounting basis.
 The differences are reconciled in the following tables:

 |a) Reconciliation of net cost of operations to requested authorities